BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 DJ Controller’s Essential Features

-Thus, it makes use of a mixing software to which it sends various audio signals.
+Thus, it makes use of a mixing software (dj mixers) to which it sends various audio signals.
 This software is located in a computer.
 You will often see DJs with laptop near them while they engage in deejaying.
-Moreover, most DJ controllers are equipped with soundcards that feature a maximum of 4-channel outputs and four of stereo.
+Moreover, many DJ controllers are equipped with soundcards that feature a maximum of 4-channel outputs and four of stereo.

 The contemporary DJ controllers mimic the classic setup.
 Yet, they do more by simplifying everything for the DJ.
 These DJ controllers can maximize the use of computer software.
 DJs, for example, can store various cue points relative to his audio files.
 With the use of a DJ controller, DJs can reconfigure the different controller parts to expand the functionalities of these parts beyond the manufacturer’s intended functions.